OWASP/CheatSheetSeries/cheatsheets/Pinning_Cheat_Sheet.md

 **Benefits:**

-- It might be easier to implement than the other methods, especially in laguages such as Cocoa/CocoaTouch and OpenSSL.
+- It might be easier to implement than the other methods, especially in languages such as Cocoa/CocoaTouch and OpenSSL.

 **Downsides:**